 Individual Counselling and Psychotherapy explores the connection between triggers, thinking, feelings and behaviour.
 Leone Centre counsellors will use CBT (Cognitive Behavioural Therapy), psychotherapy as well as the EFT, Matrix Re-imprinting approaches.
 They will help you to learn new skills to manage stress and anxiety as well as looking in-depth to the source.

-Stress Management, Counselling and Living in London and Online
+Stress Management, Counselling in London and Online

 We do work in the strictest confidence and work within a safe and containing environment.